Young female and male participants giving thumbs up as they run past

 If you require assistance with accessing the start line, please reach out to The Event Team at enquiry@hbfrun.com.au or call 08 6333 0330 in advance of the event.

-If you require the assistance of a carer, please enter for the event as a wheelchair participant and after entering, kindly email a copy of your entry confirmation and Companion Card to enquiry@hbfrun.com.au so we can enter your carer for the event.
+If you require the assistance of a carer, please enter for the event as a wheelchair participant and after entering, kindly email a copy of your entry confirmation and Companion Card to enquiry@hbfrun.com.au so we can provide further information to your carer on how to enter the event.

 For further inquiries or assistance, please don't hesitate to contact us at enquiry@hbfrun.com.au.